tiberlab/tibercad/manual/Sphinx/Complete/Control.rst

 Numerical Solvers
 -------------------------

-the "Solver" block inside a module description contains the options for the numerical solver.
+The **Solver**  block inside a module description contains the options for the numerical solver.
-The solver type the "Solver" block is describing (linear, nonlinear, eigenvalue solver) depends on the module.
+The solver type the **Solver**  block is describing (linear, nonlinear, eigenvalue solver) depends on the module.
-For nonlinear and linear solvers, the following options exist:
+The options and  parameters for the nonlinear and the linear solvers are presented in  the following :

 .. index:: double:Solvers;nonlinear